ethereum/ethereum-org-website/public/content/translatathon/index.md

 <TwoColumnContent>
   <CardContent>
-    <h3>Who can participate?</h3>
+    <h3>Who can join?</h3>
-    In order to participate, you need to be older than 18 years and fluent in at least one language in addition to English.
+   Be older than 18 years and fluent in at least one language in addition to English.
   </CardContent>
   <CardContent>
   <h3>Do I need to be a translator?</h3>